-- If fuel is spraying out or leaking from broken fuel system such as high-pressure fuel injection lines, it may be in high-pressure.
-Avoid skin contact.
+- Avoid skin contact with the high-pressure diesel fuel spray caused by a fuel system leak such as a broken fuel injection line.
 High-pressure fuel can penetrate your skin and result in serious injury.
-If you are exposed to high-pressure fuel spray, obtain prompt medical treatment. - Have your YANMAR dealer or distributor repair the damage. - Failure to comply could result in death or serious injury.
+If you are exposed to high-pressure fuel spray, obtain prompt medical treatment. - Never check for a fuel leak with your hands.
+Always use a piece of wood or cardboard.
+Have Discount-equipment repair the damage. - Failure to comply could result in death or serious injury.